-Figure 3: Average effect of presence of reasoning error in insight (compared to insight with no reasoning error).
-Regressions were estimated controlling for presence of insight, effects of which are presented in Figure 2.
+Figure 2: Average effect of presence of insight (compared to no insight in a post).
+Regression coefficients were estimated controlling for presence of reasoning error, effects of which are presented in Figure 3.
 We show 95% confidence intervals of estimated effect size of variable on count and duration.
-Estimated effects are calculated as $e^{\beta} - 1$ , where $\beta$ is the output regression coefficient.
+Estimated effects are calculated as $e^{\beta}-1$, where β is the output regression coefficient.
+We observe that the presence of an insight in a post is associated with a higher number and longer duration of engagement.